emilio-martinez/is-datatype/README.md

 * When testing for an `object`, Arrays will be disallowed by default.
 If desired, an optional `arrayAsObject` can be passed to allow that use case.
 Note that there is a separate check for `array`.
 * When testing for `number`, `integer`, or `natural`, `NaN` will be disallowed at all times.

+## Usage

+This package exposes three main exports through the main entry point: `is`, `DataType` and `isOptions`—a `function`, `enum` and a Typescript `interface`, respectively.
+Those will be covered in the following subsections.
+Additionally, there are other a number of other exports by `is.internal` and `is.interfaces` which are leveraged internally by this package; however, because they are not essential for the usage of this package, those will not be covered here but are instead documented in the source code.

-## `DataType`
+### `DataType`

-An `enum` called `DataType` is exported by this package to expose the types available above.
-Because this package is exported with Typescript in mind, this is meant to provide hinting throughout the use of `is`.
+An `enum` called `DataType` is exported by this package with the sole purpose of providing an simple API to expose the supported data types, listed above.
+It's important to keep in mind that while recommended usage for `DataType` is through Typescript because of it's tooling benefits, `enums`—and such is the case for `DataType`—will function the same way in any regular Javascript environment because they're output is simply an Object.

-In a nutshell:
+In a nutshell `DataType` functions as follows:

 ```ts
 // `DataType` named properties return natural numbers